-- BIG Impact Award - The Big Impact Award is an employee recognition award given once per month to individuals who make an impact by going above and beyond the call of duty.
-Honorees are nominated by peers, supervisors, or community members. - Gator Heart - Gator Heart is an opportunity to recognize and celebrate the impact volunteers have on Dickinson Independent School District.
-Service organizations, student organizations, parent groups, and individuals in the community willingly and graciously offer their time, talent, voice, and hearts to make an impact on the district. - Service Awards Banquet - Each year the Board recognizes the men and women who have contributed many years of service to the Dickinson school system.
+- BIG Impact Award - The BIG Impact Award is an employee recognition award given once per month to individuals who make an impact by going above and beyond the call of duty.
+Honorees are nominated by peers, supervisors, or community members. - Gator Heart - Gator Heart is an opportunity to recognize and celebrate the impact volunteers have on Dickinson ISD.
+Service organizations, student organizations, parent groups, and individuals in the community willingly and graciously offer their time, talent, voice, and hearts to make an impact on the district. - Blue and White Awards Banquet - Each year the Board recognizes the men and women who have contributed many years of service to the Dickinson school system.
 Awards are presented to those individuals celebrating their 10, 15, 20, 25, 30, 35, 40, 45, and 50 years of service with DISD.
-Special recognition is given to DISD employees who have retired during the past year - Teacher of the Year - Each year Region IV Education Service Center in cooperation with the Texas Education Agency holds the Teacher of the Year campaign in order to assist school districts in recognizing its exemplary teachers.
-The nomination and application process is extensive and requires that candidates demonstrate service not only to students and education, but to their communities. - Other Recognition - The District's administration is committed to publicizing and recognizing the numerous examples of educational quality in the DISD.
+Special recognition is given to DISD employees who have retired during the past year.
+Employee of the year awards are also presented. - Teacher of the Year - Each year Region IV Education Service Center in cooperation with the Texas Education Agency holds the Teacher of the Year campaign in order to assist school districts in recognizing its exemplary teacher.
+The nomination and application processes are e3xtensive and requires that candidates demonstrate se4rvice not only to students and education, but to their communities. - Other Recognition - The District's administration is committed to publicizing and recording the numerous examples of educational quality in the DISD.
 The Public Information office can assist in recognizing achievement by disseminating news releases and photos to area newspapers and in the district newsletter, "Dialogue" and electronic newsletter, "Gator Bytes".
 Send student recognition information to the Public Information Office.